Things to do

 Ponte Vecchio

-Our self-guided Florence itinerary concludes on the picturesque Ponte Vecchio, where Florence's mercantile and aristocratic pasts collide.
+Our journey to discover the Florence of the Medici concludes on the picturesque Ponte Vecchio, where Florence's mercantile and aristocratic pasts collide.
 For hundreds of years fish-sellers, butchers, and leather artisans plied their trade along its length.
-But the Medicis made their mark here, too.
-Upset by the smell and noise created by these plebeian trades, a 16th century Medici noble had them replaced by the more dignified goldsmith shops and jewellers that we still see today.
+But the Medici made their mark here, too.

 Through Eternity offers a range of Florence group tours and private tours of Florence, so if you’d like to visit any of the sites featured in our blog in the company of an expert capable of bringing the city to life, make sure to check out our website and get in touch with us today!